-The list of topics for ESM 2020 is tentative.
-It will be refined soon, and associated with name for lecturers by Summer 2019.
+The list of topics for ESM 2020 is in its final form.
 A detailed timetable is to be added as well.

 Two contributions are scheduled from outside the world of lab research.
 These are intended to promote thinking about economical, ethical or societal issues, and provide an opportunity to discuss and debate about career opportunities for PhD scientifists beyond their defense.

 Students work in teams of 6-8, with teams formed by self organisation during a match-making event on the first day of the school.
 Each team is coached by a mentor (an ESM lecturer).
 Each team will tackle a problem involving a societal challenge, to be solved by Magnetism.
 We will use the 7-step method to organize the work.
 The activities employed can range from literature studies to practical implementation.
 The output

 can be a presentation, poster, video etc.